 So I’m often sewing when I’m not watching Superman in a blanket fort with my son, busy splashing outside in puddles, or trying to decide on something nerdy to watch with my husband.

 I like to say I’m from the Atlantic Provinces.
 I grew up in Nova Scotia, spent 12 years in Newfoundland, and now I’m sewing away in New Brunswick.
 And I try to keep everything I’m doing as Canadian as possible by frequenting small Canadian businesses myself.
-Whenever possible, my fabric comes from Canadian small business running their own custom prints, and most of the patterns I’m using, if not my own, are also from Canadian small businesses.
-Whenever this is the case, I’ll include in my product listings which components are also supportive of others, because I love working with then.
-They’re people I’ve actually spoken with, who are trying to do what they love and provide for their families, just like me.
+I source my fabric from Canadian small business running their own custom prints, and most of the patterns I’m using, if not my own, are also from Canadian small businesses.
+Whenever this is the case, I’ll include in my product listings which components are also supportive of others, because I love working with them.
+These small business owners are people I’ve actually spoken with, who are trying to do what they love and provide for their families, just like me.